ry-al/ETL_Project_BrianRylaSolito/README.md

 The second table provides information regarding the availability of each title (matched by title_id) on all streaming services studied, and the url(s) with which one can access each movie available.

-The first step we took is to create a database within PostgreSQL which we could import the two Pandas dataframe (as .csv files), in order to create a queryable database.
+The first step we took is to create a database within PostgreSQL, including two tables, to which we could import the two Pandas dataframe (as .csv files), in order to create a queryable database.

 *Code for Creating ETL Project PostgreSQL DB Included in [pgAdminSchema](https://github.com/ry-al/ETL_Project_BryanRylaSolito/blob/master/ETLProject_PGAdmin_Schema.sql) file.

-Code in our Jupyter Notebook consisted of creating a database connection by creating an engine, connecting to it, and then confirming all fields/ tables matched.
+Then, the code in our Jupyter Notebook consisted of creating a database connection by creating an engine, connecting to it, and then confirming all fields/ tables matched.
 After doing so, loading the final CSV files into the database was the final major step of this project.
 This left us with a complete database that achieves the original goal, providing the end user with a queryable database that includes all movies available on each streaming service at the time of project completion.
 (May 23, 2020)